Roughly 50–70 million Americans are affected by poor sleep.

 Melatonin levels start to rise in your body when it is dark outside, signaling to your body that it is time to sleep (7).

 Conversely, light suppresses melatonin production.
-This is one way that your body knows it is time to wake up (11Trusted Source).
+This is one way your body knows it is time to wake up (11Trusted Source).

 As melatonin helps your body prepare for sleep, people who don’t make enough of it at night can struggle to fall asleep.

-Taking a melatonin supplement may help counter low levels and normalize your internal clock.
+A melatonin supplement may help counter low levels and normalize your internal clock.